kamilsoszka/Kamil-Soszka-Business-Intelligence/README.md

 Overall, the app layout is intuitive and facilitates quick access to insights.
 The visualizations are appropriate for the data being represented and adhere to principles of clarity and consistency.

-# Power BI Mobile Scorecard: Overview, Purpose, Features, and Benefits (Power BI Goals/Metrics)
+# Power BI Scorecard: Overview, Purpose, Features, and Benefits (Power BI Goals/Metrics)
-Power BI Mobile Scorecards, often referred to as Power BI Goals or Metrics, are a feature within the Power BI service and its mobile applications designed to provide a consolidated and easily digestible view of key business objectives and their performance against targets.
+Power BI Scorecards, often referred to as Power BI Goals or Metrics, are a feature within the Power BI service and its mobile applications designed to provide a consolidated and easily digestible view of key business objectives and their performance against targets.
 They offer a structured way to track, monitor, and drive accountability around the metrics that matter most to an organization, accessible directly from mobile devices.

-## Core Purpose of a Power BI Mobile Scorecard
+## Core Purpose of a Power BI Scorecard
-The core purpose of a Power BI Mobile Scorecard is to centralize and simplify the tracking of key performance indicators (KPIs) and strategic goals for users on the go.
+The core purpose of a Power BI Scorecard is to centralize and simplify the tracking of key performance indicators (KPIs) and strategic goals for users on the go.
 They aim to move beyond passive data consumption by enabling users to actively monitor progress, understand the health of key metrics at a glance, and contribute updates directly from their mobile devices.
 This facilitates a performance-driven culture and ensures that critical objectives remain top of mind, regardless of location.

 ## Features & Functionality
 ### Power BI Mobile Scorecards offer a focused set of features designed for effective mobile performance tracking: